VikParuchuri/marker/README.md

 python benchmark.py benchmark_data/pdfs benchmark_data/references report.json --nougat
 ```

 This will benchmark marker against other text extraction methods.
-It sets up batch sizes for nougat and marker to use a similar amount of GPU RAM for each (4GB).
+It sets up batch sizes for nougat and marker to use a similar amount of GPU RAM for each.

 Omit `--nougat` to exclude nougat from the benchmark.
 I don't recommend running nougat on CPU, since it is very slow.